-It’s been a couple of months now since I started making my own tortillas.
-There are dozens of recipes and some of them have been miserable fails for me.
+It’s been a couple of months now since I started making my tortillas.
+There are dozens of recipes, and some of them have been miserable fails for me.
 Ranging for horrible taste to dough that was so rubbery that I couldn’t roll it out at all.
-I am used to making pizza and tarte flambee so I thought this shouldn’t be too hard.
-Oh my was I wrong.
-Either I was unlucky with the recipes I found or this simply is not one of the things that come easily, at least not to me.
+I am used to making pizza and tartes flambee so I thought this shouldn’t be too hard.
+Oh, my was I wrong.
+Either I was unlucky with the recipes I found, or this simply is not one of the things that come easily, at least not to me.
 So how did I manage to find out how to make tortillas?

 After a lot of trial and error, countless recipe testing and adapting measurements I ended up with this.
 I find these easy enough to roll out even though I still failed to create the perfectly round tortillas on the first attempts.
-Inany case I found two tricks that you can check below to make sure you have a perfectly round tortilla – in case you care about that.
+In any case, I found two tricks that you can check below to make sure you have an absolutely round tortilla – in case you care about that.

 Bear in mind I am Mediterranean and lack the cultural background to claim these are authentic.
 How could I possibly know?
 This is what works for me and causes no waiting time.
 Most recipes call for a minimum of 15 minutes to up to an hour of resting time for the dough.

 So here it is, my version of a tortilla.

 - 400g (2½ cups) flour